yssmii/emulated_srs/doc/tools.md

 ## mask_maker.py

-* _mask_maker.py_ is a GUI tool for specifying a mask region for object detection by user's mouse operations.
+* GUI tool for specifying a mask region for object detection by user's mouse operations.
 * It is implemented as a ROS node, which continuously subscribes to distance image topics and displays them in a window, and specifies mask regions with the mouse operations.